Bucktail Jigs are the Most Versatile Lures in your Tacklebox

 Between bounces, use a twitching action, and every so often, lift the rod so that the bucktail rises well clear of the sea bed, then lower it slowly so that you remain in touch with the lure at all times.

-Be ready to strike at any time - if it feels like you've snagged the bottom, assume it's a fish until you know for sure.
+Be ready to strike at any time - if it feels like you've snagged the bottom, assume it's a fish until you know one way or the other.

-Favourite times are dawn and dusk, which coincides nicely with breakfast and supper time!
+Favourite times for jig fishing are dawn and dusk, which coincides nicely with breakfast and supper time!

 Using the same light spinning outfit, I cast across the tide, then use the bounce/twitch/lift technique until the lure is astern.